 Streaked or “broken” tulips were wildly popular.
 ‘Couleur Cardinal’, ‘Keizerskroon’, ‘Cottage Maid’ and ‘Mabel’ are varieties that belong to the period.

-These flowers had everything those of this time loved.
-They are big and opulent, and fragrant.
-Try ‘Festiva Maxima’, ‘Edulis Superba’, ‘Madame Calot’, ‘Mons.
+These flowers had everything people of this era loved.
+The blooms are big and opulent, and sweetly fragrant.
+Try the varieties ‘Festiva Maxima’, ‘Edulis Superba’, ‘Madame Calot’, ‘Mons.
 Jules Elie’ or ‘Felix Crousse’.

 - Ferns, grasses and foliage.

 - Bleeding heart